Philosophical pessimism: Against the claim that pleasure can only be negative

-A claim that pessimists make is that pleasures are negative in nature — they are mere satisfactions of desires or removals of pains.
+A claim that pessimists make is that pleasures are negative in nature: they are mere satisfactions of desires or removals of pains.

 A counterargument to this claim is made by considering scenarios where one is undisturbed and engaged in something pleasurable:

 Imagine that I am enjoying the state of being hydrated, full and warm.
 Then somebody offers me a small chocolate bon-bon, and I greatly enjoy the delicious taste of the dark chocolate.
 Why am I not experiencing more pleasure now than I was before (...)?

 The objection here is that in this situation one would experience further pleasure, not that one merely no longer feels some pain, boredom, or desire.

 Another counterargument to this claim is made by arguing that pleasurable experiences have intrinsic value that can be directly perceived via phenomenological introspection.
 Intrinsically good experiences include pleasant surprises, waking up in a good mood, savoring delicious meals, anticipating something good that will likely happen to us, and others.

-In popular culture
+Influence outside philosophy

+Television

 The character of Rust Cohle in the first season of the television series True Detective is noted for expressing a philosophically pessimistic worldview; the creator of the series was inspired by the works of Thomas Ligotti, Emil Cioran, Eugene Thacker and David Benatar when creating the character.